zhyzyh123/Stock_MKT_Forecasting_NLP/README.md

 >  "Jieba" (Chinese for "to stutter") Chinese text segmentation: built to be the best Python Chinese word segmentation module.

 >  More information could be found at https://github.com/fxsjy/jieba.
+- For Information about `tushare` library, information could be found at https://github.com/waditu/tushare.
+This libarary could do data collection, data cleaning and data storage for Chinese stock market's financial data.